 Rev. Rul.
 68-348, 1968-2 C.B.
 141, provides that where a sole shareholder owns more than one block of shares of a corporation and receives a series of distributions in complete liquidation of the corporation, each distribution must be allocated ratably among the several blocks of shares in the proportion that the number of shares in a particular block bears to the total number of shares outstanding.
 Where a corporation has multiple shareholders, liquidation distributions must be allocated among blocks of shares held by different shareholders as well as among different blocks of shares owned by a particular shareholder.
 Rev. Rul.
 79-10, 1979-1 C.B.
 140, holds that distributions under a plan of complete liquidation made by a corporation having a single class of stock will be treated as pro-rata distributions among the outstanding shares of the corporation.
 Consistent with Rev. Rul.
-68-348, the liquidation distributions allocated to a particular shareholder must be allocated among the several blocks of shares owned by the shareholder in the proportion that the number of shares in a particular block bears to the total number of shares in a particular block bears to the total number of shares owned by that shareholder.
+68-348, the liquidation distributions allocated to a particular shareholder in the proportion that the number of shares in a particular block bears to the total number of shares in a particular block bears to the total number of shares in

-Applying this principle to the situation described above, of the 45x dollars distributed to A on June 1, 1981, 15x dollars $(10/30 \times 45)$ is allocated to the first block of shares, which has an adjusted basis of 10x dollars, producing a gain of 5x dollars, and 30x dollars (20/30 x 45) is allocated to the second block of shares, which has an adjusted basis of 40x dollars, producing no recognition of gain.
+Applying this principle to the situation described above, of the 45x dollars distributed to A on June 1, 1981, 15x dollars $(10/30 \times 45)$ is allocated to the first block of shares, which has an adjusted basis of 10x dollars, producing a gain of 5x dollars, and 30x dollars $(20/30 \times 45)$ is allocated to the second block of shares, which has an adjusted basis of 40x dollars, producing no recognition of gain.
 Hence, A's federal income tax return for the year ended December 31, 1981, should show gain of 5x dollars resulting from the distribution on June 1, 1981.

 After the June 1, 1981, distribution, A's adjusted basis for the shares of X stock is zero for the first block and 10x dollars for the second block.